adoptium/installer/msix/README.md

 # Introduction
 This tool is designed to create MSIX files, the modern installer format supported by Microsoft for Windows applications.
 MSIX packages provide a reliable, secure, and user-friendly installation experience, including a graphical installer interface that achieves the highest standards for accessibility.
-When installed, Java is placed at `C:\Users\jmartinjaffe\AppData\Local\${Vendor}\WindowsApps`.
+When installed, java.exe is placed at `C:\Users\${env:USERNAME}\AppData\Local\${Vendor}\WindowsApps` and the rest of the binary files are downloaded to: `C:\Program Files\WindowsApps\<FULL_PACKAGE_NAME_WITH_ID>` (See [this section](#check-info-of-installed-msix) to see how to get the package ful name).
 MSIX is also the required package type for distributing applications through the Microsoft Store.

 Note: Users must be on `Windows 7 SP1 (Build 7601)` or higher to install from `.msix` files.
 Windows users on versions prior to `Windows 10 version 1809` may need to enable sideloading in order for this installer format to work on their machine.
 If you are using a computer with an earlier version, you will need to enable sideloading to use `.msix` files:
 1. Navigate to `Settings` > `Update & Security` > `For Developers`